gluijk/dng-from-tiff/README.md

-# hdr-dng
+# dng-from-tiff
-Building an HDR DNG RAW file using R, dng_validate and exiftol
+Building DNG RAW files from Bayer TIFF data using R, dng_validate and exiftool